kedacore/keda-docs/content/docs/2.0/migration.md

     backoffLimit: 6
     template:
       # {job template}
-  pollingInterval: 30
+  pollingInterval: 30                     #  <--- spec.cooldownPeriod and spec.minReplicaCount are not needed
-  successfulJobsHistoryLimit: 5
+  successfulJobsHistoryLimit: 5           #  <--- property is added
-  failedJobsHistoryLimit: 5
+  failedJobsHistoryLimit: 5               #  <--- Property is added
   maxReplicaCount: 100
   triggers:
   # {list of triggers to create jobs}